Recursive QAOA outperforms the original QAOA for the MAX-CUT problem on complete graphs: Conclusion

 \section{Conclusion}

-In this work, we have analyzed the performance of the level-1 RAOA and the level-1 QAOA to solve the MAX-CUT problem on complete graphs with $2n$.
-In this case, we have proved that the level-1 RQAOA achieves the approximation ratio exactly one which means that it can always find the exact solution.
-On the other hand, we have also showed that the approximation ration of the level-1 QAOA is strictly less than one for any $n$.
-We expect that a similar result for complete graphs with $2n-1$ vertices by exploiting the same argument.
+In this paper, we have analyzed the performance of the level-1 RAOA and the level-1 QAOA to solve the MAX-CUT problem on complete graphs with $2n$ vertices.
+Moreover, we have proved that the level-1 RQAOA achieves the approximation ratio exactly one, which means that it can always find the exact solution.
+On the other hand, we have shown that the approximation ratio of the level-1 QAOA is strictly less than $1-1/8n^2$ for any $n$.

-There have been known not many results on the RQAOA.
-For the next step, it would be interesting to analyze the performance of the level-1 RAOA for solving the MAX-CUT problem on other graphs.
-Furthermore, it would be also considered the same argument for other combinatorial optimization problems such as the MAX-clique problem.
+One of the most interesting points in this work is that QAOA has a limitation to solve the MAX-CUT problem on complete graphs which { are contained in} the cases that we { can} intuitively know what the maximum cut is.
+Let us consider the following situation.
+Assume that there is a black box which can construct the MAX-CUT Hamiltonian corresponding to { a given input graph,} and we { can} perform QAOA based on the Hamiltonian to find the solution.
+Our result ensures that { when} the given graph { is} a complete graph, QAOA cannot find the solution exactly while RQAOA can find the exact solution.
+Hence, our { result provides} us with another analytic evidence demonstrating that QAOA has a limited performance, and RQAOA overcomes the limitation of the QAOA in NISQ era.